 As luck would have it a hangar became available central to where we all live so we put our names down for the hangar and started the search for a Europa.
 This was somewhat frustrating as we had seen a few for sale before actively looking, but not many since.
 There was a Europa that had been listed for a while, but had not sold, so two of us made the 4 hour drive to view it.
 We quickly realised why she was still for sale as we looked around her.
 The current owner had made several modifications and not had them signed off, and although he seemed a nice guy, he was less than sold on the need to do so.
 The aircraft was on its third different engine type and bore the scars of the frequent changes in the form of holes in the bulkhead; fibreglass had been mounded high in placed to “add strength” the owner told us, It was a clear no from both of us.

-I was sat at home the following evening feeling dejected at not being the proud owner of a Europa tri gear (we had ruled out the monowheel nicked named “the widow maker” enough said as to why!), when I decided to try and locate a Europa XS tri gear near us so we could go and look at one, talk to the owner and maybe, just maybe, cadge a flight in it!
+I was sat at home the following evening feeling dejected at not being the proud owner of a Europa tri gear (we had ruled out the monowheel nicked named “the widow maker” even though to my knowledge it never has made anyone a widow, but it can be difficult to handle on the ground!), when I decided to try and locate a Europa XS tri gear near us so we could go and look at one, talk to the owner and maybe, just maybe, cadge a flight in it!
 The only source of such information is Ginfo, I manage to identify 2 in the first page or so of results and then on the next page was one that caught my eye, it was listed as owned by Mr xxxxx for the estate of zzzzz.
 This sounded like and aircraft in probate!
 I Googled the owner, he was indeed dead, I Googled the other name and he was a solicitor, was this a tri gear? it was a tri gear, it was an XS and it had the wide and high mods too.
 First thing in the morning I call the solicitor, who was on holiday and referred me to another member of his practice.
 I called her and arranged to view the aircraft which at the time was at Popham airfield, within 2 days three of the group were on site looking at the Europa.

 First impressions of the Europa XS